Ethics in Government Regulations

 Graduate School and University Center faculty and staff are public employees subject to regulations by the New York State Joint Commission on Public Ethics (JCOPE).

-Staff members who earn $99,394 or more annually or who are designated as policy-makers are subject to filing Annual Financial Disclosure Statements.
-These staff members are also required to receive an initial Comprehensive Ethics Training and an ethics refresher training every three years.
+Staff members earning $101,379 or more annually or designated as policy-makers are subject to filing Annual Financial Disclosure Statements (FDS).
+These staff members are also required to receive an initial Comprehensive Ethics Training Course (CETC) and an Ethics Refresher training every three years.

 All employees are subject to regulations concerning the receipt of honoraria and travel, gifts, outside activities, nepotism and political activities.
 Please see links below for comprehensive information about JCOPE regulations and frequently asked questions.